 apt update

-apt install -y apache2 mariadb-server mariadb-client php php-mysqli php-gd libapache2-mod-php nano unzip
+apt install -y apache2 mariadb-server mariadb-client php php-mysqli php-gd libapache2-mod-php nano unzip fping

 cd /var/www/html